hwdeboer1977/yield-agent/README.md

 # 🤖 Yield Agent – Rule-Based Yield Optimizer

-This project implements a **modular, rule-based yield agent** that performs DeFi strategy optimization across lending protocols (Aave), AMM pools (Uniswap V3), and delta-neutral positions.
+This project implements a **modular, rule-based yield agent** that performs DeFi strategy optimization across lending protocols, AMM pools, and delta-neutral positions.
 It is designed for **stepwise automation**, with a roadmap to evolve into a fully **autonomous AI agent**.

 ---